funinkina/weekly-commits/README.md

 ## TODO
 - [x] Add a settings page to configure the GitHub username and PAT.
-- [ ] Enable the extension to work with multiple GitHub accounts.
 - [x] Make it fetch the commits at some interval (e.g. every hour).
 - [ ] Let users configure the placement in the top bar.
-- [ ] Customisable commit thresholds.
+- [ ] Customisable commit view thresholds.
 - [ ] Add a tooltip with the number of commits and the date range.

 ## License